SSENSE/node-cucumber-testrail-sync/README.md

 # cucumber-testrail-sync

-This module has two main features:
+This module has three main features:

 > It can synchronize test cases from TestRail to `.feature` files on your local filesystem.